 The Commuter Life

 Are you a UWF student living off campus?
 This page is for YOU!
-Commuter Student Programs is a centralized website specifically designed with commuter students in mind.
-Students that commute to campus can find relevant information related to UWF programs and services that directly impact and support them.
+Students who commute to campus can find relevant information related to UWF programs and services that directly impact and support them.

 How are Commuter Students Defined?

 A commuter student is an individual that does not live on-campus.
 Commuter students either live with a parent/family member or in off-campus housing.
 As a commuter student, you may encounter challenges that residential students may not.

 Commuter students not only deal with a daily commute, but they may often find that they need to balance home, social and academic responsibilities.
 Due to this fact, commuter students, particularly those in their first-year, may often find they have a difficult time "fitting in" or connecting to the campus community.
 Here are a few suggestions to assist you with your transition and adjustment to the UWF community.

 In order to make your UWF experience the best it can be, here are some helpful hints: